fietsknecht/minipos/README.md

 Did an early version in Windows QB64.
 I wanted it to look like a TOS program, so I used the black Atari font on a white background.
 <br>That made me realize nothing beats the real thing.
 Dug out my old MagiC-PC software (an excellent multi-tasking Atari-ST emulator dating from 1995), only to find out that the original GFA-Basic, nor its semi-official successor <a href="http://gfabasic.net">GBE</a>, don't run under MagiC.
 However, the (also excellent) HiSoft BASIC 2.1 from 1991 does work without any problems.
 Thats was my weapon of choice to create MINIPOS.TOS.
-<br>I'm using the MINPOS program now for about six months on a daily basis.
+<br>I'm using the MINIPOS program now for about six months on a daily basis.
 Definitely not bug-free, but absolutely useable.

 See the included files in this repository for more details.